-- 60-second application with Profend® PVP-Iodine nasal decolonization swabs kills 99.7% of S. aureus at 10 minutes and 99.9% at 12 hours8 - Apply in nose for one minute-15 seconds x 4 swabs = one application - Up to 2.5x faster application than other PVP-Iodine swabs - Promote clinician compliance with pre-saturated swabs that are simple, easy to use and effective - Ideal for patients colonized with S. aureus and MRSA - Apply before any type of surgery for 12 hours of nasal S. aureus reduction - Administer as needed for critical care patients - As a PVP-Iodine antiseptic, Profend nasal decolonization swabs support your initiatives against antibiotic resistance
+- 60-second application with Profend® PVP-Iodine nasal antiseptic swabs kills 99.7% of S. aureus at 10 minutes and 99.9% at 12 hours8 - Apply in nose for one minute-15 seconds x 4 swabs one application - Up to 2.5x faster application than other PVP-Iodine swabs9 - Promote clinician compliance with pre-saturated swabs that are simple, easy to use and effective - Ideal for patients colonized with S. aureus10 - Apply before any type of surgery for 12 hours of nasal S. aureus reduction8 - Administer to critical care patients per facility protocol - As a PVP-Iodine antiseptic, Profend nasal swabs support your initiatives against antibiotic resistance11